 To finish (there’s always room for dessert right?!) we had their seasonal grilled rhubarb and strawberry sorbet which was incredible.

 I really loved their friendly service and attitude in Ravintola Werner, you could even go inside the kitchen after and meet the chefs!

 They were so friendly and, at the time, one of them was cooking a beef entrecôte which was HUGE.
 It was hotter than hell inside so I don’t know how they keep calm while cooking up a storm.

 Kuurna is a bistro situated near the Upenski Cathedral, in Kruununhaka, and is a small and intimate dining experience.
-Tables are lit by candle light which gives it a friendly and warm atmosphere.
+Tables are lit by candlelight which gives it a friendly and warm atmosphere.

-I was treated to a three course meal here and, as I had heard good reviews, was excited to try.
+I was treated to a three-course meal here and, as I had heard good reviews, was excited to try.
 All of their menu is clean and fresh from local farms and providers.

 The most impressive part for me was their range and knowledge of wines for pairing with your meals.
 I’m hopeless when pairing drinks with food.

-Of course, I know the basics like red meat goes with red wine and white wine with white meat or fish and of course desert wines with sugary dishes.
+Of course, I know the basics like red meat goes with red wine and white wine with white meat or fish and of course dessert wines with sugary dishes.
 But, other than that I have no expertise.